Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

 The single imputation is overwhelmingly the most common approach for imputing values below a limit of detection in practice \citep{Helsel2006,Venier2016}.
 As such, it is of primary interest to compare the imputation accuracy of the state-of-the-art approaches to this baseline naive approach.
 Moreover, inclusion of variables in an analysis is commonly determined based on percent detected, such that variables with low levels of detection are excluded \citep{Hites2019}.
 To this end, we are particularly interested in how the accuracy of the imputation varies as a function of the percent of measurements detected above the LOD, $100(n-n_{test})/n\%$ ("\% Detected").

 The results for varying numbers of samples below the limit of detection within each column are plotted in Figure \ref{TESIE_lod}.
-For all values of $n_{test}$ considered, both CMR models result in a more accurate imputation than the single imputation approach.
-In particular, even for high levels of detection, imputation error is notably improved over the naive method.
-The imputation based on the SIS model varies in performance depending on the percent detected.
-When a small percentage of the data is below the detection limit, the imputation from the SIS model performs similarly to or slightly better than the CMR models.
-However, as the percent detected decreases, the imputation based on the SIS model is notably less accurate than that from CMR models and can even be worse than that from the naive simple imputation approach.
-The improved imputation accuracy for our CMR approach can in turn improve analyses of exposure profiles.
+For all values of $n_{test}$ considered, the \red{FACE and FACE.I} models result in more accurate \red{prediction} than the single imputation approach.
+In particular, even for high levels of detection, \red{prediction} error is notably improved over the naive method.
+The \red{prediction} based on the SIS model varies in performance depending on the percent detected.
+When a small percentage of the data is below the detection limit, the \red{prediction} from the SIS model performs similarly to or slightly better than the FACE models.
+However, as the percent detected decreases, the \red{prediction} based on the SIS model is notably less accurate than that from FACE models and can even be worse than that from the naive single imputation approach. \red{The SNE model returns worse predictions than either the FACE or FACE.I model for each detection level we considered, and it is worse than the SIS model for all but the most sparse percent detected considered.} The improved \red{prediction} accuracy of the FACE approach can in turn improve analyses of exposure profiles.

+\red{To explicate the sensitivity to the informativeness of the outcome features used in the FACE model, we run the prediction experiment using randomly generated outcome features for the lowest percent of data detected.
+Specifically, to mimic the real outcome features used as covariates, we construct 4 random categorical features, one binary feature generated from a Bernoulli distribution with success probability of 0.6, and one continuous feature generated from a standard normal distribution.
+The RMSE for this experiment is marked by a red triangle in Figure \ref{TESIE_lod}.
+Using these independent and therefore noninformative feature covariates results in prediction accuracy similar to a naive single imputation.
+As this is a real data experiment, the real outcome features used in the FACE model may be considered imperfect.
+Therefore, FACE with real outcome features outperforming FACE with faux outcome features supports the conclusion that the model can leverage dependencies from auxiliary information. }